-A Sponsoring Member shall represent to the Corporation in a writing signed by (d) an duly authorized officer of the Sponsoring Member that each of its Sponsored Members are registered Investment Companies under the Investment Company Act of 1940 and are (i) is a "qualified institutional buyers" as defined in Rule 144A under the Securities Act of 1933, as amended, or (ii) is a legal entity that is not organized as an entity specifically listed in Rule 144A(a)(1)(i)(H) under the Securities Act of 1933, as amended, but that satisfies the requirements that an entity listed in Rule 144A(a)(1)(i)(H) under the Securities Act of 1933, as amended, must satisfy in order to be a "qualified institutional buyer" (other than any such requirements relating to legal entity type or organizational form).
+A Sponsoring Member shall represent to the Corporation in a writing signed by (d) an duly authorized officer of the Sponsoring Member that each of its Sponsored Members are registered Investment Companies under the Investment Company Act of 1940 and are (i) is a "qualified institutional buyers" as defined in Rule 144A under the Securities Act of 1933, as amended, or (ii) is a legal entity that, although not organized as an entity specifically listed in paragraph (a)(1)(i) of Rule 144A under the Securities Act of 1933, as amended, satisfies the financial requirements necessary to be a "qualified institutional buyer" as specified in that paragraph.
 Such representation shall be provided to the Corporation within 10 business days after each quarter-end, with respect to the quarter then ended.
 If the Sponsoring Member fails to provide the requisite representation within the requisite 10-business day period, the Sponsoring Member shall be subject to a fine by the Corporation which shall be determined in accordance with the Fine Schedule for Failure to Timely Provide Financial and Related Information.
 The Corporation shall have the right to cease to act for the Sponsoring Member in its capacity as a Sponsoring Member pursuant to Section 14 of this Rule 3A if the Sponsoring Member does not provide the requisite representation regarding one or more of its Sponsored Members.
 The Corporation shall also have the right to cease to act, pursuant to Section 13 of this Rule 3A, for any Sponsored Members for which it does not have a requisite representation, unless the Sponsoring Member and/or the affected Sponsored Member(s) request that such action not be taken and the Corporation determines that, depending upon the specific circumstances and the records of the Sponsoring Member and the Sponsored Member(s), it is appropriate instead to establish a time period, which shall be determined by the Corporation, during which the Sponsoring Member and/or the affected Sponsored Member(s) must resume compliance with the representation requirement.
 In the event that the Sponsoring Member or the Sponsored Member(s) are unable to satisfy such requirement within the time period specified by the Corporation, the Corporation shall, pursuant to these Rules, cease to act for the Sponsoring Member in its capacity as a Sponsoring Member pursuant to Section 14 of this Rule 3A and/or cease to act for the Sponsored Member(s) pursuant to Section 13 of this Rule 3A.